Man in minor car accident beaten while trying to talk to other driver

 According to the Ascension Parish Sheriff's Office, the accident happened around 8 p.m. along Causey Road.

-Deputies said the victim was attacked after the accident while trying to talk to the other driver.
-The victim was taken to a hospital with multiple injuries.
+Deputies said the victim was attacked after the accident while trying to talk to Bryan Cage, 37.
+The victim was taken to a hospital with multiple injuries but has since been released.

-Authorities said the attacker is a black male driving a 2000 model black truck with neon undercarriage lights and damage to the driver's side mirror.
+Cage surrendered himself to the sheriff's office four days later.
+Deputies did not immediately release his charges and said this is an ongoing investigation.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.